samlsm/tp/docs/UserGuide.md

 1. You type in the command `list-student c\1` to see the students in your `CS2103T Tutorial` class.

-1. Next, you would like to find out if Alex has been participating actively throughout the semester
+1. Next, you would like to find out if Alex has been participating actively throughout the semester.

 1. You type in the command `stats c\1 s\1` and press <kbd>Enter</kbd>.